N-HEDGER/BHISMALAB_META/README.md

 install.packages(c("metafor","ggplot2","metaSEM","compute.es","MBESS"))
 ```

+Note that this is not a guide on how to use R itself.
+There are very many [excellent guides] (https://cran.r-project.org/doc/contrib/Paradis-rdebuts_en.pdf) freely available to get you up and running with this.
+There is no requirement to be an 'expert' in R - you only need to understand the very basics (data frames, functions).

 ## Approach

 This resource consists of several chapters that will guide you through the various aspects of conducting a meta-analysis in R.